Why Hire an Appellate Lawyer?

 At Appellate Law Group, we only represent clients in appeals.
 That focus gives us an advantage when it comes to handling your case.

-Virginia McMichael, founder of Appellate Law Group, has over thirty years of experience drafting persuasive briefs and arguing appeals in complex cases.
+Virginia McMichael, founder of Appellate Law Group, has over thirty five years of experience drafting persuasive briefs and arguing appeals in complex cases.
 That kind of experience can make the difference between winning and losing on appeal.

 Appellate practice requires excellent research and writing skills and attention to detail.
 Drafting a top-notch appellate brief is part skill and part art.
 It takes skill to take a complicated set of facts and issues and craft a compelling argument.
 It takes art to turn that argument into something that a busy judge will read and understand.